Roof Trusses & Pitch Changes

 Trusses are a key structural component and most building jurisdictions will require that they meet design loads.

-They also play a role in the function of your building as well as its overall appearance.
-Trusses include Common; also called Standard Gable, Scissor (cathedral ceilings), Mono, Gambrel, Loafing Shed, Attic (lofts), Dual pitch, and Monument-style trusses.
+They also play a role in the function of your building as well as its overall appearance, especially when selecting roof trusses as part of your pole barn design.
+Trusses include Common; also called Standard Gable, Scissor (cathedral ceilings), Mono, Gambrel, Loafing Shed, Attic (lofts), Dual pitch, and Monument-style trusses, all of which function as structural trusses within pole building trusses systems.

-Sizes of trusses range from 4 to 100 feet in length.
-All trusses are engineered to the appropriate snow and wind loading, as well as top and bottom cord, live, and dead loading.
-We regularly provide trusses for 35+ pound snow loads and 120 mph wind loads.
+Sizes of trusses range from 4 to 100 feet in length, accommodating a variety of roof trusses used in pole barn design.
+All trusses are engineered to the appropriate snow and wind loading, as well as top and bottom cord, live, and dead loading, ensuring they perform as reliable structural trusses.
+We regularly provide pole building trusses for 35+ pound snow loads and 120 mph wind loads.

 ROOF PITCH ADDS BEAUTY TO A POLE BUILDING